Zarel/filecharger/README.md

 Installation
 ----------------------------------

-1. If you can unzip files online (i.e. with CPanel):
+1. If you can unzip files online (e.g. with CPanel):

-     Send fileman.zip to the directory of your webserver you want it to be, then extract it.
+     Send `fileman.zip` to the directory of your webserver you want it to be, then extract it.

    Otherwise:

-     Send the contents of fileman.zip to the directory of your webserver you want it to be.
+     Send the contents of `fileman.zip` to the directory of your webserver you want it to be.
-     Note: Sending readme.txt or devdoc.txt is optional.

-2. Navigate to the directory you installed it in (example.com/fileman/)
+2. Navigate to the directory you installed it in (`example.com/fileman/`)

 3. Follow the on-screen instructions.

+Note: If this process doesn't work, you can also set it up manually by editing `config-example.inc.php` and then renaming it to `config.inc.php`.

 Usage
 ----------------------------------

 Go to the directory of your webserver you installed it.
 For instance, if you uploaded it to http://example.com/fileman/ , go there.

 Overview